Lha Charitable Trust: Cultural Exchange

 Each visiting student is paired with a ‘Mutual Learning Partner’ – a Tibetan student at Lha.
-The students are able to share stories about their lives and experiences, while engaging in social work and other meaningful activities.
-Students also visit the homes of their partner, meet other members of their family and make friends in the Tibetan refugee community.

-Lha can arrange lectures from well-known professionals in the evenings on particular topics like the political situation of Tibet, social status of Tibetans in Tibet and of Tibetans in exile, Tibetan medicine, and Tibetan Buddhism and culture.
+The students share stories about their lives and experiences while engaging in social work and other meaningful activities.
+Students also visit the homes of their partners, meet other members of their families, and make friends in the Tibetan refugee community.
+Lha arranges lectures from well-known professionals in the evenings on particular topics like the political situation of Tibet, the social status of Tibetans in Tibet and of Tibetans in exile, Tibetan medicine, and Tibetan Buddhism and culture.

 Tibetan Homestay

-For interested students and volunteers, Lha organizes a month-long homestay program with the participation of a Tibetan refugee family.
-The program is designed to provide unique insight into the rituals, traditions, and general family life of Tibetan refugees in Dharamsala and McLeod Ganj.
+Lha organizes month-long homestay programs with participation from Tibetan refugee families.
+The program provides unique insight into the rituals, traditions, and general family life of Tibetan refugees in Dharamsala and McLeod Ganj.
 The profits from the homestay program are received by the host families and help support their lives in exile.
 Lha's organized homestays of one month are with Tibetan refugee families and include accommodation, breakfast and dinner.

 Community Library

 Lha has a community library located in McLeod Ganj.
 Lha's library is the only collection of books available to the community in these locations.
 Our McLeod Ganj library is well stocked with teaching aids for volunteer teachers and also houses a good collection of novels and non-fiction literature.
 In addition, the library contains a section dedicated to books about the fundamentals of Buddhism, meditation and happiness.
 Borrowing is free for all.